kayahr/wastelib/README.md

 This library is currently under development and the following features are not yet implemented:

 * Read game data (Maps, shop item lists, savegame)
-* Create namespaced bundle for simple web deployment
 * Write unit tests

 Build
 -----

 To build the project simply run `npm install`.

-This downloads the dependencies and then compiles the typescript sources in the `src` directory to JavaScript in the `lib` directory.
+This downloads the dependencies and then compiles the typescript sources in the `src` directory to JavaScript in the `lib` directory for usage in Node.js applications.

+It also creates a UMD bundle `lib/wastelib.js` which can be used in web applications.

 Usage